yiren6/analyze_svf/README.md

 ## Installation
 1. Install MATLAB on your computer.
-2. Clone or download the CornellSVF repository from Github.
+2. Clone or download the analyze_svf repository from Github.
 3. Open MATLAB and navigate to the folder where the repository and image data is located.
-4. Run the program by typing CornellSVF in the MATLAB command window.
+4. Run the program by typing analyze_svf in the MATLAB command window.

 ## Usage
 1. Load the original image and the attenuated image when prompted.
 The program will automatically convert the images to grayscale intensity matrices with an 8-bit unsigned integer.